Post-hoc Popularity Bias Correction in GNN-based Collaborative Filtering: Experiments

-In summary, our method enhances recommendations for tail items, demonstrating its ability to promote less popular or niche items while maintaining strong accuracy for head items.
-PPD explicitly removes popularity-driven components from embeddings while retaining preference-driven signals through interaction-level popularity scores.
-This ensures that head items are recommended when they genuinely reflect user interests, and tail items are recommended when aligned with user preferences.
-As a result, the typical head–tail trade-off is avoided: head accuracy is preserved, and tail performance is improved.

 \textbf{Effect of GNN layer depth on model performance (RQ3).} We investigate how varying the number of GNN layers influences the performance of the PPD method.
-Figure~\ref{fig:layer_variations_recall} demonstrates that the effect of increasing the number of layers.
+Figure~\ref{fig:layer_variations_recall} demonstrates the effect of increasing the number of layers.
 On the KuaiRec dataset, where popularity bias is most severe, LightGCN reaches peak performance with two layers but suffers degradation as more layers are added, indicating that deeper propagation amplifies popularity bias and over-smoothing.
 In contrast, PPD continues to benefit from additional layers, suggesting that its debiasing mechanism can mitigate bias amplification while leveraging multi-hop information.
 On the Coat dataset, where popularity bias is less pronounced, both models achieve their best performance with two layers, and deeper propagation beyond this point may introduce noise rather than useful signals, reducing accuracy.
 For Yahoo!
 R3, PPD achieves optimal results with two layers, while LightGCN slightly peaks at three layers, reflecting that in moderately biased and sparse settings, LightGCN can still gain from slightly deeper propagation.
 Importantly, across all datasets and all depths, PPD consistently outperforms LightGCN, demonstrating robustness and resilience to over-smoothing and bias mitigation.
+For NDCG@20, PPD also outperforms across different layer depths, exhibiting trends similar to Recall@20.
 These findings highlight that the optimal number of layers depends on the dataset, and PPD maintains stronger performance by mitigating popularity bias across different depths.
-We include the results for Recall@20 here, and in Figure~\ref{fig:layer_variations_ndcg} in the Appendix, we show the corresponding NDCG@20 results for the three datasets.